GLOBAL MARKETS-Dollar at seven-year high vs yen before Fed minutes

 * All eyes on minutes from Federal Reserve meeting

-* Treasury yields rise as markets brace for Fed minutes (Adds close of European bond, stock markets)
+* Treasury yields rise as markets brace for Fed minutes (Adds U.S. markets open, changes byline, dateline; previous LONDON)

 By Herbert Lash